-If someone is worried that heroin or another drug is laced with fentanyl, as a way to identify it, they might question what does fentanyl taste like.
+If someone is worried that heroin or another drug is laced with fentanyl, as a way to identify it, they might question what fentanyl looks, smells, and tastes like.

 Fentanyl is not a new drug.
 It was introduced in 1959, but it wasn’t until the 1980s that abuse of the drug started to increase.
 In recent years, it’s becoming more common to see other illicit drugs, like heroin, be cut or laced with fentanyl.

 If someone is concerned they’ve inadvertently bought heroin or another drug that’s been mixed with fentanyl, they might wonder if there’s a way to identify fentanyl by look, taste, or smell.

 Unfortunately, many forms of illicit fentanyl don’t necessarily have a specific taste, color or odor, which makes it extremely difficult to identify whether or not you’re taking it.
 Fortunately, however, there are fentanyl test strips that can help users identify fentanyl.